Compassion for the Almond Moms

 One next step for recovering almond moms

 Untangling the ways diet culture and body ideals infiltrate our daily thoughts and actions can be overwhelmingly complex, particularly when we struggle to identify which of our deeply ingrained beliefs have been influenced.
-That’s why WithAll created A Simple Guide for What to Say.
-This interactive download unpacks 7 diet-culture-free principles to apply to your conversations about food and body with kids.
-There are some great reflection questions to examine your own relationship with food, but also practical things you can do and say to your kids even while you’re working through this yourself.
-Get it for free here.
+That’s why WithAll created our Learn What to Say video.
+This video unpacks the harms of body dissatisfaction and three simple shifts you can make today to support healthy, happy kids.
+Check it out here here.

 Thank you to all the moms, dads and caregivers for everything you do for the kids that look up to you.
 Together, we can forge new, imperfect paths toward viewing our bodies and food, aiming for our ultimate goal: to raise our kids to be happy and healthy.